dankelley/mooring/README.md

 The mooring-element properties that are stored in the `mooringElements` database stem from three main sources.
-The first was Richard Dewey’s excellent mooring-analysis Matlab software, described by Dewey (2023).
+The first was Richard Dewey’s Matlab code (see Dewey (2023) for an updated version).
 The second was in spreadsheets and other documents provided by Jay Barthelotte and Matthew Lawson of the Bedford Institute of Oceanography ([BIO](https://www.bio.gc.ca/index-en.php)).
 And the third was in spreadsheets and other documents provided by Danielle Dempsey and Nicole Torrie of the Centre for Marine Research ([CMAR](https://cmar.ca)).